zumasys/docs/site/jbase/jedi/mongodb/mongodb-docker-quickstart/README.md

 ```

-Read a Mongo document (i.e. one that wasn’t put there by jBASE).
+Read a MongoDB document (i.e. one that wasn’t put there by jBASE).

 We will use a start-up document like this: